-Each step in the dataflow runs a separate script.
+Each step in the dataflow runs a separate component.

 The above flow demonstrates a split dataflow.
 Dataflows are split using the next parameter.
 For more details, see Customize the Dataflow.

-For full, up-to-date details of the service's capabilities, see the Script Repository.
+For full, up-to-date details of the service's capabilities, see the Component Repository.

 |Main Supported Data Sources/Targets||Sample Transformations||Main File Formats|